paanil/mug/README.md

 As can be seen, the output file can be specified only for the last file to be created.
 Other files will have the default name ('out' dot something).

 There are more examples under the examples/ directory.
-They can be easily tested by first compiling with the method 5 and then running the resulting out.exe:
+The fibo.mug and fibo_iterative.mug can be easily tested by first compiling with the method 5 and then running the resulting out.exe:

     mug examples/<file-name>.mug
     out.exe

+The hello example has .mug and .c file so gcc needs to be invoked by hand:

+    mug -c examples/hello.mug
+    gcc -o hello.exe examples/hello.c out.o
+    hello.exe

 ## Testing the compiler

 The run_tests.bat batch file compiles the mug compiler and the test build of mug.
 It runs the test build which runs the unit tests.
 It also compiles the code generation tests and runs them.
+Then it compiles the external call test and runs it.
 All of the files created are placed in a build/ directory.

 The batch file works on Windows.
 All it does can be done by hand.
+Note that the code generation tests and external call test work only on Windows because there is C involved.

 Test build of mug can be compiled with the following command: